 So I’ve always been drawn to backpacks that can be used as a real combination of daypack and camera bag.
 One that has room to fit camera gear as well as room to fit the other stuff I need on hand.
 I’ve usually jury-rigged my own solution, but there are a few on the market now that cater to this preference.
 Mindshift have some of the fanciest, where the camera gear compartment swings around the waist.
 Or you can do what I’ve often done, which is use a padded compartment like the Mountainsmith cube in a regular backpack.

 The Lowepro Photo Sport BP 300 AW II also has a padded camera compartment at waist level, although it doesn’t swing around.
 But the idea is that it’s a backpack with a padded section in the bottom and a free-form space at the top.
 Sure, you can fill it exclusively with camera gear if you want, but that’s not how I’d usually choose to use it.

 The AW in its name refers to all weather.
-It's not waterproof, but it is pretty water resistent just by itself.
-It also comes with its own water repellent shell that you can use in steady rain or a dust storm; it packs away unobtrusively in a small pocket on the bottom of the pack when you're not using it.
+It’s not waterproof, but it is pretty water resistent just by itself.
+It also comes with its own water repellent shell that you can use in steady rain, or a dust or snow storm; it packs away unobtrusively in a small pocket on the bottom of the pack when you’re not using it.